Winter Hiking Series

 Winter Hiking Series Details

-Who the series is for: An ideal candidate for the series is someone who has been consistently hiking strenuous 4000 footers in recent months and years and has done at least 4 in the current hiking season.
-Those who are most likely to successfully complete the program are those who are consistently hiking 4000 footers with significant mileage (8+ miles) and elevation gain (2500’+).
+Who the series is for: An ideal candidate for the series is someone who has been consistently hiking strenuous 4000-footers in recent months and years and has done at least 4 in the current hiking season.
+Those who are most likely to successfully complete the program are those who are consistently hiking 4000 footers with significant mileage (8+ miles) and elevation gain (2500’+) at a pace that is at least 1.5 mph.
+Winter hiking is strenuous, involves heavy packs, heavy footwear and shorter daylight hours in cold conditions.
+Groups need to be able to move along at a decent pace.

-The course is $340 for AMC members and $360 for non members.
-This includes two nights lodging at Highland Center, two dinners, two breakfasts, one lunch and our book and other training materials.
+The course is $340.
+This includes two nights lodging at Highland Center, two dinners, two breakfasts, one lunch, and our book and other training materials.

-Great undercast as seen from Edmands Path looking North toward Mt.
+Great undercast as seen from Edmands Path looking North towards Mt.
 Jefferson

 We will teach you the basics of safe winter travel and give you informed choices for winter gear.
 This program includes lectures on hiking gear, footwear, traction choices, other equipment, heat management, energy management, emergency preparedness, group safety, weather, and winter conditions.